GSA/ficam-playbooks/_piv/network/04_accounts.md

   </div>
 </div>

+{% include alert-error.html heading="Dec 2022 Update to Microsoft Network Authentication Issue" content="The Microsoft KB mentioned above is updated.
+Note that the "disabled" mode retirement is still targeted at 2/14/23.
+CISA encourages any agency still reliant on "disabled" mode to move to "compatibility mode" by following the <a href=\"https://www.cisa.gov/guidance-applying-june-microsoft-patch\" target=\"_blank\" rel=\"noopener noreferrer\">CISA Guidance</a> as soon as possible while a timeline and plans around long term resolution of this issue is finalized with Microsoft.
+Additional technical guidance can be requested through cyberlaison at CISA dot DHS dot GOV" %}

 ## Comparing altSecurityIdentities and User Principal Name
 There are two account linking attributes to choose from:
 - altSecurityIdentities (_recommended_)